Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/ps2fs/README.md

 ps2fs allows partitions on the PS2 HDD that were NOT created by PS2 Linux to be accessed.
 The software is compiled as a loadable kernel module.
 Therefore, it will need to be built separately for every kernel version under which it is intended to be used.

 In the author's experience, ps2fs works under all kernel versions EXCEPT 2.2.1_ps2-6 (the 2.2.1 kernel that ships with the Linux Kit Beta).
-The kernel module builds fine but displays "Unresolved symbol:" errors when being loaded which subsequently fails.
+The kernel module builds fine but displays "Unresolved symbol:" errors when being loaded, which subsequently fails.
 Conversely, ps2fs works fine under 2.2.1_ps2-7 (the 2.2.1 kernel that ships with the Linux Kit Release 1.0).

+## Dependencies

+* [2.2.19 and/or 2.4.17_mvl21 Kernel Source](../Kernel&#32;Source): This is only required if building for Kernel 2.2.19 and/or Kernel 2.4.17_mvl21.

 ## Building for PS2 Linux